Value My Artwork

 FAQ: artwork valuation questions answered

 Yes.
-Initial valuations are free.
-If your artwork appears valuable, we may offer optional next steps like authentication or selling support.
+Initial valuations are completely free — no credit card or commitment required.
+If your artwork appears valuable, we may suggest optional next steps like authentication, a formal appraisal, or selling support, but those are always your choice.

 Often, yes.
-Clear images of the signature, style, and any labels help match the work to known artists.
+Clear images of the signature, style, back labels, and any markings help match the work to known artists.
+Even unsigned pieces can sometimes be attributed through style analysis and art-historical research.

 Texture, edges, numbering, and close-up analysis provide clear indicators.
 For more detail, see Original vs Print Artwork.

-Unsigned works can still have value if the artist is identifiable through style or provenance.
+Unsigned works can still have value if the artist is identifiable through style, provenance, or period characteristics.
+Gallery labels, exhibition history, or family records may help establish attribution even without a visible signature.

-Most valuations are delivered fast.
-Complex or high-value pieces may take longer.
+Most valuations are delivered fast — typically within 24–48 hours.
+Complex or potentially high-value pieces may require additional research and take longer.
+We'll keep you updated throughout the process.

 Ready to discover your artwork's value?